New chapter: Visiting Professor in CS-Didactics at Stiftungsuniversität Hildesheim

 The project “GenderMINT 4.0 – Decisions, Programs and Success of Women and Men in MINT”, which has been carried out at the Technical University of Munich (TUM), invites all decision-makers and experts from business, science, and politics.

 27 September at the Alte Börse Marzahn in Berlin.

 Get FIT in Computer Science

 This course should attract women in particular by counteracting stereotypes and clarifying expectations.
 The modules are all done by women!
 We will be talking about famous female CS scientists and use a game design approach.
 These so-called MOOCs make it easier for prospective students of TU Graz to start their technical studies.
 Available at iMooX.at.

 Finally: Luna&Cat at Google Play

-You love designing and being creative, and want to share your own app?
+Do you love designing and being creative, and want to share your own app?
 Choose your main character and a background, add other characters to interact with, create a world around them, and realize your own individual story or game with them.
 It’s like creating a storyboard for a movie!
-With Luna&Cat’s intuitive visual programming environment it’s as easy as drawing, writing, or cooking.
-And as difficult, too!
+With Luna&Cat’s intuitive visual programming environment, it’s as easy as drawing, writing, or cooking – and as difficult, too!

 Find the app on Google Play: https://catrob.at/luna

 Is Computer Science only for men?
 Not at TU Graz!
 The engagement of girls and young women should inspire more female students to apply for technical related degree programs.
 Bernadette Spieler explains the magic behind Computer Science.